mandeep168/frosthack21_yourbuddy/README.md

 cd chatbot
 yarn add react-chatbot-kit

-and now open the zip file src and replace it with the src in the file above.
+and now replace the src folder in the file above with our given folder.
-And also file public with our public zip folder
+And also file public with our given public folder

 //now run this command on terminal yarn start